intel/rohd-hcl/doc/components/multiplier.md

 - `ppGen` parameter: the type of `PartialProductGenerator` to use which has derived classes for different styles of sign extension.
 In some cases this adds an extra row to hold a sign bit.
 - An optional `selectSigned` control signal which overrides the `signed` configuration allowing for runtime control of signed or unsigned operation with the same hardware. `signed` must be false if using this control signal.
 - An optional `clk`, as well as `enable` and `reset` that are used to add a pipestage in the `ColumnCompressor` to allow for pipelined operation.
+- An optional `use42Compressors` boolean enables the `ColumnCompressor` to use 4:2 compressors in addition to 3:2 (Full Adder) and 2:2 (Half Adder) compressors.

 Here is an example of use of the `CompressionTreeMultiplier`: